Sunday, January 22, 2012

 Posted on: Jan 21, 2012 at 02:20 IST

 //India's clerics, regardless of their faith, have long been intensely hostile to state regulation of religion — witness the country's failure to rid itself of the faith-based laws that govern our personal lives.
 In the matter of the perpetuation of their religion, though, the state is a welcome ally.// Well said.
-The 'execution of Socrates' isn't a thing of past yet.
+The 'execution of Socrates' isn't a thing of past yet.from: GK

 Posted on: Jan 21, 2012 at 02:28 IST